Robert Thurman: Legacy

-Recognition and awards
+Awards and honors

 Time named Thurman one of the 25 most influential Americans of 1997.
 In 2003 he received the Light of Truth Award, a human rights award from the International Campaign for Tibet.
 New York Magazine named him as one of the "Influentials" in religion in 2006.
 In 2020 he was a recipient of India's prestigious Padma Shri Award for literature and education.